 The Guidance set out in this Report is intended to address some potential conflicts of interest and associated conduct risks observed in certain jurisdictions, which can arise at various stages of the debt capital raising process.
-The Guidance may enhance the:
+It also seeks to address some specific concerns that have arisen as a result of the disruption caused by COVID-19 that may negatively impact the capital raising process.
+If implemented, the Guidance should enhance the: